mobxjs/mobx/docs/installation.md

 # Installation

-MobX works in modern JavaScript environments with native `Proxy` support, including current browsers and Node.js versions.
+MobX works in browsers and Node.js environments that provide native `Proxy` support.
-Published MobX 7 bundles target browsers with native ES module support.

 React integration is available in two forms: